Marlrus/angular-tic-tac-toe/README.md

 We will delete all of the boilerplate in the component.html file.
 We delete the 500+ lines and just leave the **router-outlet** component on which allows us to map components to routes.
 This component can also handle _code splitting and lazy loading_ out of the bat, like NextJS and unlike CRA.

+### VIM integration

+I browsed for the LSP and found it: `npm install -g @angular/language-server` and adding it to the list of servers: `local servers = {'jsonls', 'tsserver', 'cssls', 'html', 'graphql', 'yamlls', 'bashls', 'vimls', 'ngserver' }`

 ## Creating a Component

 We can create a component using the CLI command `ng generate component <name> [options]`, the shorthand for generate is **g**.
 We run: `ng g component square --inline-style --inline-template`